davthedev/mroo-front/README.md

 # MROO (mroo-front)

-Frontend for the MROO project, designed for the block.one hackathon
+Frontend for the MROO project, designed for the block.one hackathon.

 Overview: https://devpost.com/software/mroo

 **This project communicates with smart contracts on the EOS blockchain.**